 The premises has been used for tourist accommodation for over 20 years as a bed and breakfast use for the 2 cabins and (at times) the main dwelling.
 The owners are semi-permanent residents of the premises.
-Accordingly there is an off-site manager that handles the guest orientation, safety, repairs, emergency calls etc.
+Accordingly there is an off-site manager that handles the guest orientation, safety, repairs, emergency calls etc. This application includes a new Caretaker's Accommodation on Lot 4 to allow for on-site management as required.

-The manager currently lives next door.
 Guests make booking via the internet and are met on-site by the manager upon arrival.
 Please refer to the attached Guest Management Plan and Customer Compendium Plan at Appendix 3.